Skip to main content

 Email: cwadsworth@oac.ok.gov

-Chris Wadsworth joined the Aeronautics Commission in September 2019, continuing his career with the State of Oklahoma that started in 2009.
-In his role as Chief of Staff, Chris manages the operations, administrative, and personnel functions of the agency.
-As the Chief Financial Officer, he is responsible for directing the agency’s fiscal operations and financial accounting functions including budgeting, auditing, investments, cash management, and procurement.
+Chris Wadsworth joined the Department in September 2019, continuing his career with the State of Oklahoma that started in 2009.
+In his role as Chief of Staff, Chris oversees the day to day operations of the agency, including the operations, administrative, and personnel functions.
+As the Chief Financial Officer, he is responsible for managing the agency’s fiscal operations and financial accounting functions including budgeting, auditing, investments, cash management, and procurement.
+Chris also manages the Department's Fly Oklahoma mobile app.

 Nick Young